 See recipe card for quantities.

-How to Make Pork Ribs Caldereta
+How to Make Pork Spare Ribs Caldereta

 - In a large pot or dutch pan, add oil and fry the potatoes until golden brown.
 Set aside.